tvick90/counterbalance-public-api-docs/docs/Responses-and-Errors.md

 # Responses & Errors

-All responses are returned in JSON format unless otherwise specified.
+The API returns data in a variety of formats depending on the endpoint used.
+When exchanging non-binary data, the API accepts and returns JSON.
 The returned content will always be identified with a `Content-Type` header.

 ---